24csb1a04/StockYogi/README.md

 # Project Architecture

-frontend: A React-App for all the frontend routes of the application
+**Frontend**: A React-App for all the frontend routes of the application

-backend : The main backend app containing all the routes of the application.
+**Backend** : The main backend app containing all the routes of the application.
 Implemented using NodeJs.

-data-api : An additional Flask backend for fetching stock/mutual fund data.
+**Python Backend** : A python backend to be used for fetching stock data using yfinance.